2026 Minnesota in Winter, A Wonderland of Owls and Other Raptors

 Duluth, Superior, and Northeastern Minnesota’s Aitkin, Cook Lake, and St. Louis Counties

-Each Winter brings unique highlights, and we’ll strive to experience them all during your stay in the North Woods.
-We’ll visit secluded boreal forests bordering the Boundary Waters Canoe Area Wilderness, to search for Spruce Grouse, Black-backed and American Three-toed Woodpeckers, Red and White-winged Crossbills, Boreal Chickadee, and the always entertaining Canada Jay.
+We will visit secluded boreal forests bordering the Boundary Waters Canoe Area Wilderness searching for Spruce Grouse, Black-backed and American Three-toed Woodpeckers, Red and White-winged Crossbills, Boreal Chickadee, and the always entertaining Canada Jay.

-You’ll travel Lake Superior’s north shore and marvel at the simple beauty of ice kaleidoscopes along the rocky shoreline while we scan for ducks and gulls.
-Long-tailed Duck, Common Goldeneye, Red-breasted, and Common Mergansers are the more expected waterfowl species, and we have found rarities such as Harlequin Duck and Barrow’s Goldeneye in recent years.
+We’ll travel Lake Superior’s north shore and marvel at the simple beauty of ice kaleidoscopes along the rocky shoreline while we scan for ducks and gulls.
+Long-tailed Duck, Common Goldeneye, Red-breasted and Common Mergansers are the more expected waterfowl species, but rarities such as Harlequin Duck and Barrow’s Goldeneye have been found in recent years.

-The expansive bogs, meadows, and forests of St. Louis and neighboring Aitkin Counties are reliable places to find Great Gray and Northern Hawk owls.
+Expansive bogs, meadows, and forests of St. Louis County’s magical Sax-Zim Bog and neighboring Aitkin County’s Tamarack peatlands are reliable places to find Great Gray and Northern Hawk Owls.
 If snow levels are low enough, an assortment of Rough-legged Hawks and Snow Buntings are likely.
-These are also the best areas for Ruffed and Sharp-tailed Grouse, Northern Shrike, and Black-billed Magpie.
+These are also the best areas for Ruffed and Sharp-tailed Grouse (sometimes displaying early on sunny days even in February!), Northern Shrike, and Black-billed Magpie.

-If they follow their established irruptive pattern, Boreal Owls may arrive south in greater than average numbers this year.
-While their numbers fluctuate from year to year, Great Gray Owl is a permanent resident of Northeastern Minnesota, and the Northern Hawk Owl is an annual visitor.
+While numbers fluctuate from year to year, the Great Gray Owl is a permanent resident of Northeastern Minnesota, the Northern Hawk Owl is an annual visitor, and, during an owl irruption winter, anything goes.

 Of course, if we have an owl irruption winter, anything goes!

-Our tour ends at about 4:00 PM in Minneapolis
+Our tour ends at about 1:00 PM in Duluth

 Accommodations